 While Design Workbench is a podcast, it’s also a suite of project websites that showcase design research in action.
 Visit these sites for a peek into ways designers are co-creating the future.

 Presentations and discussions at three design educator’s conferences held in 2014 inspired Design Workbench’s goals and features.
 Connecting Dots, an AIGA (American Institute of Graphic Designers) Design Educators Community conference, was hosted in Cincinnati, Ohio, in March and focused on making connections between design research, education, and practice.
 Pica 2014, a GDC (Graphic Designers of Canada) conference in May in Edmonton, Alberta, Canada, focused on pioneering the future of design.
 New Ventures: Intersections in Design Education was hosted in Portland, Oregon, in September and invited discussions on design education’s reach, application, and evolution.
 Design Workbench exists to make connections and intersections more tangible by showing them in action to extend the conversations that started at each conference.

-This site was first launched in early 2013 as a tool developed to support research projects in the Design—Innovation Studies MFA program at the University of North Texas.
-Design Workbench was designed, developed, and is operated by Dennis Cheatham who is an Associate Professor of Communication Design and an Armstrong Interactive Media Studies Affiliate at Miami University in Oxford, Ohio.
-The Design Workbench network is supported by the xdMFA Experience Design program in the College of Creative Arts at Miami University.
+This site launched in early 2013 as a tool developed to support research projects in the Design—Innovation Studies MFA program at the University of North Texas.
+Dennis Cheatham, Associate Professor of Communication Design and an Emerging Technology in Busines and Design Affiliate at Miami University in Oxford, Ohio, designed, developed, and operates Design Workbench.